scexao-org/first_control/source/operation_acquiring.md

 ## Setting the best exposure time

-The choice of the integration time should be chosen so that we are not limited by readout noise, while at the same time have as short integration time as possible.
-The integration time must also account from the fact that the piezo tip-tilt has a limited bandwidth, of the order of 100Hz.
+The integration time should be chosen so that we are not limited by readout noise, while keeping the integration time as short as possible.
+The integration time must also account for the fact that the piezo tip-tilt has a limited bandwidth of approximately 100Hz.

-The easiest way is to select the integration time according to the plot below:
+The easiest way is to select the detector integration time (DIT) according to the plot below:

 ![](recommended_DIT_vs_Rmag.png)